Spring training will bring much-needed business

 Baseball is back at the Ballpark of the Palm Beaches.
-Major League Baseball announced their spring training schedule Friday.
+Major League Baseball announced its spring training schedule Friday.

 Slatus is the general manager of the ballpark.
 He said those preparations have everything to do with COVID-19.

-The Ballpark of the Palm Beaches will host their first game on Feb.
-28 with the Astros taking on the Marlins.
+The Ballpark of the Palm Beaches will host its first game Feb.
+28 with the Houston Astros taking on the visiting Miami Marlins.
 Even with reduced capacity and reduced travel, the ballpark will host 23 more games during March.

-Just up the road at Roger Dean Stadium the Cardinals are scheduled to play the Nationals the same day.
-Great news for Alex Marquez who is the general manager of Das Beer Garden.
+Just up the road at Roger Dean Chevrolet Stadium, the St. Louis Cardinals are scheduled to play the Washington Nationals the same day.
+That's great news for Alex Marquez, who is the general manager of Das Beer Garden.

-"We're excited spring training is probably the most exciting time we have in our little street," he said.
+"We're excited," he said.
+"Spring training is probably the most exciting time we have in our little street."

-Marquez said businesses here on Town Center Drive have taken a hit during this pandemic.
-But when you mention baseball, he said that means business and lots of it.
+Marquez said businesses on Town Center Drive have taken a hit during this pandemic.
+But when it comes to baseball, that means business, he said, and lots of it.

 "I believe we're going to increase dramatically now that baseball is back," he said.